-Infected soft tissue inside the tooth can be painful and even debilitating for the sufferer.
+Infected soft tissue inside the tooth can be painful and even debilitating for the suffering patient.
 The purpose of an apicoectomy is to remove the infection and preserve the function of the natural tooth.
-With an apicoectomy, we can save your natural tooth from extraction, even after a prior root canal treatment has failed.
+With an apicoectomy, we can save your natural tooth from extraction—even after a prior root canal treatment has failed.

 Reasons for an Apicoectomy